Overview

 Permit2: 0x000000000022D473030F116dDEE9F6B43aC78BA3

-• Current path: Users approve Permit2 once, then sign a Permit2 witness authorization off-chain
+- Current path: Users approve Permit2 once, then sign a Permit2 witness authorization off-chain on MegaETH, BSC, or BOT chain

-The MegaETH forwarder path is deprecated for new integrations.
-Prefer the Permit2 flow above.
-Keep the forwarder only if you still need backward compatibility with existing USDm + EIP-3009 clients.
+forwarder only if you still need backward compatibility with existing

-For the legacy Meridian flow on MegaETH, the signed payment still targets the facilitator.
-The forwarder is the facilitator’s deprecated MegaETH settlement adapter, not a separate Meridian entrypoint.
+For legacy forwarder-backed Meridian flows, the signed payment still targets the facilitator.
+The forwarder is a settlement adapter, not a separate Meridian entrypoint.

 Backend Infrastructure